Site icon Medical Certificates From Registered Doctors

 Missing even one element can lead to rejection.

-Timing: Don’t wait until last day.
+Timing: Don’t wait until the last day.
 Get it done early in case issues arise.

 Common Mistakes to Avoid